xmartlabs/fountain-docs/NetworkDataSourceAdapter.md

 # NetworkDataSourceAdapter
-The `NetworkDataSourceAdapter` is an adaper which provides the required methods to handle the network requests.
+The `NetworkDataSourceAdapter` is an adapter which provides the required methods to handle the network requests.

+First the `PageFetcher` concept should be introduced

 ## Page Fetcher
 The `PageFetcher` is used to fetch each page from the service.